-2.07b Dress Code For Players At Super Regional, State, and All-Star Competition
+2.07b Dress Code For Players at State and All-Star Competition

-For super regional, state, and all-star competition, all bowlers must wear their school's high school bowling jersey or a collared shirt (commonly known as a polo shirt).
+For state tournament and all-star competition, all bowlers must wear their school's high school bowling jersey or a collared shirt (commonly known as a polo shirt).
 Any player without a jersey or collared shirt will not be allowed to bowl.
 The MHSB commissioners and the league administrator reserve the right to make judgments and enforce penalties on all matters pertaining to uniforms and proper dress code.